It is 08.53 and Morten Heilmann and his girlfriend, Magdalene Hansen, are walking out of their apartment in Nuuk.

 His girlfriend, Magdalene Hansen, starts the car and they drive off.

-- What if we lose the connection?
+- What if we lose connection?

 - What happens if we no longer have a connection to the coast?